MrGreenSmile/youtube-downloader3.0/README.md

 ## how-to-use
 ![youtube downloader](/tutorial.png)

+0. download exe and icon files. (you don't need to download or set directories './video' and './audio')
-0. put youtube video's url.
+1. put youtube video's url.
-1. choose mp4 or mp3(audio only).
+2. choose mp4 or mp3(audio only).
-2. checkout thumbnail if you wanna get thumbnail.
+3. checkout thumbnail if you wanna get thumbnail.
-3. press '여!' to download.
+4. press '여!' to download.